RokctAI/RokctApp/original_sdk_implementation_plan.md

 > When moving or copying source/template files from SDKs to the host application shell:
 > * **Package Name Extraction**: Always read the application's package name from its `pubspec.yaml` (e.g. `name: rokctapp`).
 > * **Full-Path Usage**: Replace all relative import and export statements (e.g., `import '../../utils.dart'`) with full package-path imports (e.g., `import 'package:rokctapp/core/utils/utils.dart'`) referencing the extracted package name to ensure correct and standardized compile resolution.
+> * **Template-to-Template Dependencies**: If a template file imports another file that is also being moved to the app shell (e.g., one template importing another template), the relative import must be replaced with a full package import using the host application's package name.
 > * **Installer Automation**: The SDK installer engine (`sdk_composer.py` / `sdk_installer_base.py`) must respect and automate this rule.
 When deploying template code or linking packages, the installer must parse the host application's name and programmatically rewrite imports and exports.

 > [!IMPORTANT]